 Network Rail has issued a £112 million tender for the redevelopment one of Scotland’s busiest stations, Glasgow Queen Street.

-Due to be completed in 2019, the project will include extending platforms to accomodate longer, eight-car trains and enlarging the concourse.
+Due to be completed in 2019, the project will include extending platforms to accommodate longer, eight-car trains and enlarging the concourse.

 The work is being delivered as part of the £742m Edinburgh-Glasgow Improvement Programme (EGIP).